 When this happens, it’s important to remember not to disclose any information.
 Call the Medicare hotline immediately.
 Medicare doesn’t call its beneficiaries about the new cards.

-Your New Card May Not Arrive Right Away.
+Your New Medicare Card May Not Arrive Right Away

 Don’t worry if you haven’t received your Medicare card yet.
-The new Medicare cards are scheduled to be mailed out within one year after the initial mailing of April 2018.
+They are scheduled to be mailed out within one year after the initial mailing of April 2018.

 The Medicare Access and CHIP Reauthorization Act of 2015 prohibits the use of social security numbers for Medicare cards beyond April 2019.